You can browse, search and register for swim lessons and other Recreation Department activities on ActiveNet.

 Parent and Tot (6 months – 2 years)

-This Parent and Tot class gives adult caretakers a chance to interact with children in the water while leading them through fun water activities.
-This class focuses on water acclimation and basic water skills.
-The goal of the program is to acquaint the child to the water with parental assistance.
-At least one adult must accompany child.
+This class gives adult caretakers a chance to interact with children in the water while leading them through fun water activities.
+This class focuses on water acclimation and basic skills.
+The goal is to acquaint kids to the water with parental assistance.
+An adult must accompany each child.

 Tadpoles (Age 3)

-The Tadpole class is designed for the young swimmer wanting to learn aquatic skills independent of caretaker.
-This class will teach basic beginner skills while increasing swimmers comfort in the water.
-Pre-requisites: Children must be able to be in a class setting in the pool and follow directions given by an instructor
+This class is designed for the young swimmer wanting to learn aquatic skills independent of caretaker.
+This class teaches beginner skills while increasing swimmers’ comfort in the water.
+Pre-requisites: Children must be able to be in a class setting in the pool and follow an instructor’s directions.

 Level 1 (Age 4 or passed Tadpoles)

-Level 1 teaches children to be comfortable in the water with submerging mouth, nose and eyes.
-This level also includes practice of the following skills: front float with face in the water and with support, back float with support, roll from front float to back float and back float to front float with support, front and back glides with support, paddling on front with face in the water with support and paddling on back with support.
+This class teaches children to be comfortable submerging their heads in the water.
+This level also includes practicing: front float with face in the water and with support, back float with support, roll from front float to back float and back float to front float with support, front and back glides with support, paddling on front with face in the water with support and paddling on back with support.

 Level 2 (Passed Level 1)

-Level 2 has similar skills as Level 1 but will provide practice of completing skills independently and with increased distance.
-Freestyle and Backstroke will be introduced in this level completing them with support.
-Arm and leg action for treading water will also be introduced.
+This level has similar skills as Level 1 but will provide practice of completing skills independently and with increased distance.
+Freestyle and backstroke will be completed independently.
+All glides and floats on front and back will be completed independently as well.
 Pre-requisites: Front float with face in water with support, back float with support, roll from front float to back float and back float to front float with support, paddling arms and legs on front and back with support, paddling on front with face in water.

 Level 3 (Passed Level 2)

 This level includes increased distance of freestyle and backstroke as well as front glide and back glide.
 Elementary backstroke arms and legs and breaststroke arms are introduced in this level and completed independently.
 Also, rolling from front to back while gliding will be taught.
-Pre-requisites: Font and back float independently, front and back glide 5 yards with support, roll from front float to back float and back float to front float independently, swim freestyle and backstroke 5 yards with support.
+Pre-requisites: Font and back float independently, front and back glide 10 feet independently, roll from front float to back float and back float to front float independently, swim freestyle and backstroke 10 feet independently.

 Level 4 (Passed Level 3)

-Level 4 continues increasing distance for freestyle and backstroke.
-Rotary breathing for freestyle is introduced in this level along with dolphin kick, breaststroke kick, and scissor kick.
+This level continues increasing distance for for freestyle and backstroke to 10 yards.
+Rotary breathing for freestyle is introduced in this level along with dolphin kick, and breaststroke.
 Elementary backstroke arms and legs are put together for the first time in this level.
-Pre-requisites: Front and back glides 5 yards independently, freestyle and backstroke 10 yards, elementary backstroke arms with support and legs with support, treading arm/leg motions in chest deep water.
+Pre-requisites: Freestyle and backstroke 15 feet, elementary backstroke arms independently, elementary backstroke legs independently, breaststroke arms, and rolling from front to back while gliding.